Sign up for our newsletter and get tutorials and tips delivered to your inbox.

 The first three clips are simulations of acoustic environments.
-The characteristics of the reverb will conform to the expected behavior in our physical universe.
-The second two clips are mechanically produced, and do not necessarily seek to sound realistic.
-Plate reverbs, for instance, do not have a high frequency rolloff built in—therefore they sound brighter.
-They also do not have spaced reflections that vary, so they are more diffuse sounding.
+Their characteristics will conform to the expected behavior of reverb in our physical universe.
+The last two clips simulate mechanically produced reverb, and do not necessarily aim to sound realistic.

-Hall: reverb resulting from the unique physical characteristics of concert halls, which are typically large spaces acoustically designed for a long, smooth decay.
+Hall reverb results from the unique physical characteristics of concert halls, which are typically large spaces acoustically designed for a long, smooth decay.

-Room: reverb resulting from the unique physical characteristics of rooms such as studios or living rooms, which are typically smaller than halls and are designed for shorter decay times.
+Room reverb results from the unique physical characteristics of smaller rooms like studios or living rooms, typically with shorter decay times and closer reflections.

-Chamber: reverb resulting from the unique physical characteristics of reverb chambers, which are reflective spaces such as a corridor or stairwell designed to house a speaker and microphone configuration for triggering and recording the reverb.
+Chamber reverb results from the unique physical characteristics of reverb chambers, which are reflective spaces such as corridors or stairwells designed to house a speaker and microphone configuration for triggering and recording the reverb.